Oishya Sakai Kyuba Gyuto Chef’s Knife Review

 The Oishya Sakai Kyuba chef knife ships in a great looking wooden box.

 It’s expensive and I wish the spine was smoothed out a little, but I love the way it looks, and the performance runs right alongside most Shun knives, if not a little better.
-But where Oishya knives really shine out is in presentation and customer service.
+But where Oishya knives really shine out is in presentation, customer service, and having readily available stock.

 I know that sounds like diplomatic phrasing, but the truth is they’re having their knives made by a very traditional Japanese blacksmith.
 The blade performance probably won’t be anything new to aficionados with a couple magnetic strips already full of gyutos and debas.
-But it can be hard to get a hold of proper Japanese cutlery in the US, and you definitely won’t find many options out there with the kind of handle color options that Oishya offers, which is really the highlight here.
+But it can be hard to get a hold of proper Japanese cutlery in the US (and the UK, for that matter), and you definitely won’t find many options out there with the kind of handle color options that Oishya offers, which is really the highlight here.

 There are plenty of cheaper options that might work as well.
 There are even some with nice wood handles, but there’s not much out there that can boast the level of fit, finish, style, and performance all at the same time like the Sakai Kyuba gyuto.